JAM-clocking/ATC24Rainmeter/README.md

 ## About 24METER

-Our skins collect data from our server which used WebSocket to harvest 24RC data
+Our skins collect data from our server (Singapore region) which use WebSocket to harvest 24RC data

-note that the our Server programme source code is not publicly open and is independent from this Git Repo.
+Note that the our Server programme source code is not publicly open and is independent from this Git Repo.